 Improved professional practice

-Your local helps you advocate for access to high-quality professional development and increased collaboration time so you can improve your practice.
-Your Association (and that means you and your co-workers!) can work with the administration to develop mentoring and other support from experienced colleagues.
+Your advocacy creates access to high-quality professional development and increased collaboration time so your students get the schools they deserve.
+You and your colleagues can work with the administration to develop mentoring and other support from experienced colleagues.